Vajiralongkorn: Agricultural development

 Also interested in agricultural development, Vajiralongkorn has accepted the "Mobile Agricultural Clinic Project" under his patronage.
 The project provides prompt services to farmers to enhance efficiency in farm production and solve farmers' problems.
 It provides experts in various agricultural fields who can advise farmers on plants, livestock, fisheries, and land development.
 He also offers suggestions on tackling agricultural problems and applying agricultural technology to increase productivity and improvement in the quality of agricultural production.

 Mobile Agricultural Clinic teams can move quickly to various spots in need of help.
 It has worked steadily and is ready to provide technical services and transfer technology.
 With this project, farmers have been urged to be aware of agricultural development and new technology.

 In the later years of his father, Bhumibol Adulyadej's reign, Vajiralongkorn represented the King in presiding over the annual Royal Ploughing Ceremony, which is meaningful to Thai farmers as an early practice of phytopathology in the country.
 Aware of the importance of efficient agriculture for better productivity, Vajiralongkorn emphasized full-cycle agricultural activities, believing they will help improve farmers' quality of life, who are traditionally considered the backbone of the nation.
 Since becoming King himself Vajiralongkorn has presided over and participated in the ceremony in his own right.

 In honour of his coronation the Rice Department released five new rice varieties/cultivars and the king has continued patronage of the royal rice varieties competition, the tradition of his ancestor Chulalongkorn.

 Focus on education

 Vajiralongkorn has initiated education projects to improve children's access to quality learning and instill the concept of lifelong learning.
 He has special ties to the Rajabhat University system of 40 institutions of higher learning.
 The chairman of the Council of Rajabhat University Presidents of Thailand said that Vajiralongkorn has presided over commencement ceremonies at all Rajabhat Universities nationwide and personally handed out degrees to all Rajabhat university graduates every year since 1978.
 It is estimated that over the past 35 years, at least 2,100,000 degrees have been handed out by the crown prince to Rajabhat graduates.
-Besides, every year, he donates 42 million baht to a scholarship fund benefiting Rajabhat students.
+He also donates 42 million baht annually to a scholarship fund benefiting Rajabhat students.